bradcar/MicroPython_BMPxxx/README.md

 bmp.iir_coefficient = bmp.COEF_3
 ```
 bmp.OSR1 corresponds to x1 for all sensors, bmp.OSR2 corresponds to x2 for all sensors, bmp.OSR4 corresponds to x4 for all sensors, etc. If you go over for a particular sensor, then an error message will show possible values.

-## Installing
-Make sure the a directory called micropython_bmp58x is on your Raspberry Pi under the /lib directory.
-You will need to make sure it contains these files: __init__.py, bmp58x.py, and i2c_helpers.py.

 ## Example projects using this Driver
 * Digital altimeter: https://github.com/bradcar/digital-altimeter-rp2